Important Resources

 - Coordination of the module: Prof. R. Klupp Taylor

-- Review should be on recent developments in a specific field related to one or more of the MAP focal topics
+- Content: Review should be on the current state-of-the-art on a subject related to one of the MAP Focal Subjects.

 M